Equivariant Evidential Deep Learning for Interatomic Potentials: Preliminaries

-\paragraph{Problem setup.} We consider an atomic configuration $\mathcal{G}$ with atomic coordinates $\{\vec x_i \in \mathbb{R}^3\}_{i=1}^N$ and atomic species $\{z_i \in \mathbb{Z}\}_{i=1}^N$.
-Our goal is to predict the atom-wise vector-valued property $\{\vec y_i \in \mathbb{R}^3\}_{i=1}^N$, such as the force acting on atom $i$, while simultaneously estimating the uncertainty associated with each atomic prediction.
-Within the evidential deep learning framework, the uncertainty for each atom is represented by a $3\times3$ covariance matrix. \paragraph{Equivariant backbone features.} We assume an $SE(3)$-equivariant backbone $f_\theta$ (e.g., NequIP~\cite{batzner2022nequip}, MACE~\cite{batatia2022mace}) that maps $\mathcal{G}$ to node-wise latent features organized in irreducible representation (irrep) spaces.
-For each atom $i$, the backbone outputs a collection of irrep-valued features $\{\mathbf{h}_i^{l}\}$, including scalars ($l=0$) and higher-order tensors ($l>0$).
-These features will later be used by task-specific heads to produce both the predictive mean and an uncertainty estimate.
+\paragraph{Equivariant backbone.} We assume an $SE(3)$-equivariant graph neural network $f_\theta$ (e.g., NequIP~\cite{batzner2022nequip}, MACE~\cite{batatia2022mace}) that maps $\mathcal{G}$ to node-wise features organized by angular momentum order $l$: for each atom $i$, the backbone outputs features $\{\mathbf{h}_i^{l}\}$ including scalars ($l=0$) and higher-order tensors ($l>0$), each transforming as an irreducible representation (irrep) of $SO(3)$.
+Task-specific heads then map these features to the force mean and uncertainty parameters.